Stillorgan

-Stillorgan, formerly a village in its own right, is now a suburban area of Dublin in Ireland.
+Stillorgan, formerly a village in its own right, is now a suburb of Dublin in Ireland.
 Stillorgan is located in Dún Laoghaire–Rathdown, and contains many housing estates, shops and other facilities, with the old village centre still present.
 Stillorgan is at least partly contiguous with Kilmacud and neighbours other southside districts such as Mount Merrion, Sandyford, Leopardstown, Dundrum, Blackrock, Goatstown and Foxrock.

 The population of all electoral divisions labelled as Stillorgan, an area considerably larger than Stillorgan village, was 18,212 at the 2022 census.
 Stillorgan is in a civil parish of the same name, in the barony of Rathdown.

 Name

 It is popularly believed that the name Stillorgan is either a Danish or Anglo-Norman corruption of Teach Lorcán, 'the house or church of Lorcán', possibly signifying Saint Lorcán Ua Tuathail.
 Another belief is that it is named after a Danish or Irish chief of a similar name: what may have been his burial chamber was discovered in Stillorgan Park in 1716.
 The original Irish name for Stillorgan was Áth na Chill ('Athnakill') – 'Ford of the Church'.
 In the fourteenth century, the manor of Stillorgan (Stalorgan) was held by the Cruise or Cruys family, from whom it passed to the Derpatrick family, and subsequently to the Fitzwilliams.
 It was held as leasehold from the English Crown, and in 1389 Sir John Cruys was excused from paying the rent of 40 shillings on the estate.

 The local Roman Catholic parish church of St. Laurence is usually presumed to be named after Lorcán Ua Tuathail (whose first name has been traditionally anglicised as Laurence, although the two names are etymologically unrelated).
 Lorcán, who was born at Diseart Diarmada (Castledermot), County Kildare in 1128, and died at Eu, Normandy, France in 1180, was canonized in 1225 by Pope Honorius.
 He was one of four sons of an Ua Broin (O'Byrne) princess and Muirchertach Ua Tuathail, King of the Uí Muirdeaigh III.